 - A driver is 24 times more likely to get into an accident when texting on a cell phone while driving

 Tips to becoming a good driver

-Speeding accounts for approximately 18% of all fatal and serious injury crashes on the road in the US
+- Speeding accounted for approximately 46% of all fatal crashes on the road in Australia in 2015

 Always wear a seat belt: